listguy/map-game-15-10-20/README.md

-# map-game-15-10-20
+# Israel Map Game
+ **How well do YOU know our country?**

-A map game i'm creating to learn how to work with google maps API.
+I have created this game to experience with Google Maps API.

-First version is up on heroku! [click to play](https://map-game-nitzo.herokuapp.com/)
+The live version is up on Render! [click to play](https://map-game-ho3r.onrender.com)